evankozliner/evankozliner-frontend/README.md

 View the app at `http://localhost:3999`

+### Styles

+Styles are written at the component level with [Radium](http://projects.formidablelabs.com/radium/).

+Style variables are located in `/src/constants/style-constants.js`.

+Global CSS rules should be put in `/assets/stylesheets/style.css`.

 ### Info

 The Flux implementation used is [Redux](https://github.com/gaearon/redux)

 The router used is [React Router](https://github.com/rackt/react-router)

-Styles are written at the component level with [Radium](http://projects.formidablelabs.com/radium/).
-Global CSS rules should be put in `/assets/stylesheets/style.css`